-Andrew Liu is a junior at the University of Pennsylvania majoring in Philosophy Politics and Economics (PPE).
+Andrew Liu (College ’22) is student at the University of Pennsylvania studying in Philosophy Politics and Economics (PPE).

 The Peloponnesian War (431-404 BC) was fought between the Delian League led by Athens against the Peloponnesian League led by Sparta.
 The war arose from growing Athenian hegemony and resistance by Sparta and its allies, which was now aided in this war by the Persians.